Life Rafts Merchant Shipping

 1.1.
 SOLAS and LSA

-According to international conventions, equipping a cargo ship with life-saving equipment must meet certain safety requirements.
-This is e.g. This is the case, for example, under the 1974 International Convention for the Safety of Life at Sea (SOLAS).
+According to international conventions, a cargo ship's equipment with life-saving appliances must meet certain safety requirements.
+This is the case, for example, under the 1974 International Convention for the Safety of Life at Sea (SOLAS).

-This agreement was negotiated by the IMO (International Maritime Organization) based in London, whose current 167 member states are constantly adapting the SOLAS regulations.
-The adjustments are usually made by the IMO's technical committee, the Maritime Safety Committee (MSC).
+This agreement was negotiated by the London-based IMO (International Maritime Organization), whose current 167 member states continually adapt the SOLAS regulations.
+These adjustments are generally made by the IMO's technical committee, the Maritime Safety Committee (MSC).

-The LSA code was adapted and supplemented by the MSC.218(82) guideline, which came into force on 01/01/2008.
-As a result, some rules regarding the safety requirements for life-saving devices have been made more precise.
+The LSA Code was amended and supplemented by Directive MSC.218(82), which entered into force on January 1, 2008.
+This clarified some rules regarding the safety requirements for life-saving equipment.

-With guideline A.689(17) the IMO adopted the recommendations for the manufacturing tests of life-saving equipment at the end of 1991.
-In 1998 the Maritime Safety Committee of the IMO recognized the need to introduce more detailed requirements for the manufacturing tests of life-saving appliances and as a result adopted guideline MSC.81(70) which effectively supersedes guideline A.689(17).
+With Directive A.689(17), the IMO adopted the recommendations on manufacturing tests for life-saving appliances at the end of 1991.
+In 1998, the IMO Maritime Safety Committee recognized the need to introduce more precise requirements for manufacturing tests for life-saving appliances and, as a result, adopted Directive MSC.81(70), which effectively replaces Directive A.689(17).

-An explanation of the contents of the various guidelines from IMO and MSC can be found on the Internet at www.imo.org (keyword: safety).
+An explanation of the contents of the various IMO and MSC guidelines can be found on the Internet at www.imo.org (under “Safety”).

 1.2.
 EU Marine Equipment Directive (MED/Steering Wheel)

-In addition, the European Union endeavored to eliminate differences in the implementation of international standards in the EU member states by establishing common rules for equipping cargo ships with life-saving appliances.
-With this goal in mind, the EU adopted Council Directive 96/98/EG (EU Marine Directive or MED for short) in 1996, which came into force on January 1, 1999 for cargo ships flying an EU flag.
-According to this directive, a conformity assessment must be carried out at the manufacturers of life-saving equipment in order to obtain the conformity mark (steering wheel) required for the installation of this equipment on board a ship of the EU member states and ships that have agreed to the MED approval process.
-Since the entry into force of this directive, every life-saving appliance on board a cargo ship that flies the flag of an EU member state must bear the so-called steering wheel as a mark of conformity.
-The Directive does not apply to equipment already fitted to a ship at the time the Directive comes into force.
-However, if a piece of equipment is replaced or new equipment is involved, the guideline applies again.
-The appendix to this guideline contains which life-saving appliances are subject to approval according to this guideline.
-The following categories are listed there:
+In addition, the European Union endeavored to eliminate differences in the implementation of international standards in the EU member states by establishing common rules for the equipment of cargo ships with life-saving appliances.
+With this goal in mind, in 1996 the EU adopted Council Directive 96/98/EC (EU Marine Directive or MED for short), which came into force on January 1, 1999, for cargo ships flying an EU flag.
+According to this directive, manufacturers of life-saving equipment must undergo a conformity assessment in order to obtain the conformity mark (steering wheel), which is required for the installation of this equipment on board ships of EU member states and ships that have agreed to the MED approval procedure.
+Since the entry into force of this directive, every life-saving appliance subject to approval on board a cargo ship flying the flag of an EU member state must therefore bear the so-called steering wheel as a conformity mark.
+The Directive does not apply to equipment already fitted on a vessel at the time of its entry into force.
+However, if a piece of equipment is replaced or is newly fitted, the Directive still applies.
+The Annex to this Directive contains the life-saving appliances that require approval under this Directive.
+It lists, among other categories, the following:

 • A.1/1.12 Inflatable liferafts